-Similarly, any input tax credit you are entitled to claim in relation to the second element of a depreciating asset's cost reduces the cost of the asset.
+Similarly, any input tax credit you are entitled to claim for the second element of a depreciating asset's cost reduces the cost of the asset.
 Its opening adjustable value is also reduced if you become entitled to the input tax credit in an income year after the one in which the asset's start time occurred.